ejahdev/DiscordVCRolesBot/Python/README.md

 ## How to Use

 1. Clone the repository to your local machine.
-2. Install the required dependencies using `pip`:
+2. Install the required dependencies using pip

    ```bash
    pip install discord.py

    ```

 3. Obtain your Discord bot token from the [Discord Developer Portal](https://discord.com/developers/applications).